lakshmiun/terraform-aws-vpc/README.md

 ### Subnets
 A subnet is a range of IP addresses in your VPC.
 A subnet must reside in a single Availability Zone.
 After you add subnets, you can deploy AWS resources in your VPC

+### Routing
+Use route tables to determine where network traffic from your subnet or gateway is directed.